ESanchezLozano/ESanchezLozano.github.io/_pages/about.md

 News
 ======
+(November 2018) - A new pre-print is available [here](https://github.com/ESanchezLozano/ESanchezLozano.github.io/blob/master/files/1811.03492.pdf) : This paper presents a new loss to overcome the limitations of a self-consistency loss in GAN-based face synthesis

 (August 2018) - Code for the BMVC 2018 is now available [here](https://github.com/ESanchezLozano/Action-Units-Heatmaps)

 (July 2018) - One paper accepted at BMVC 2018.
 PyTorch code coming soon